Commons specific error occurring with JADT theme

 Can you say more about this?
 Can you give me steps to reproduce what you're seeing on the Commons?

-#3 Updated by Kimon Keramidas almost 8 years ago
+#3 Updated by Kimon Keramidas over 8 years ago

 List category posts allows you to design templates specific to the plugin for more complicated formatting.
 The description of that functionality is near the bottom of that page (http://wordpress.org/plugins/list-category-posts/other_notes/)